YorkEarwaker/Electrical-Engineering/esp32/README.md

 ## Notes

-Manufacturng lineage CN so likely concerns with use in some government and military use for other jurisdictions.
+Manufacturng lineage concerns for some with use in some other jurisdictions.
 * See post in Bosch Sensortec forum and Raspberry Pi Forum in Aerosol project for RPi Pico rpi-pi>cpa>snr-rsl [WS](https://github.com/YorkEarwaker/Electrical-Engineering/tree/main/rpi-pi/cpa/snr-rsl)